RaffyRod/QA-web-analyzer/README.md

 - ✅ **HTML Code Attribute Highlighting**: Attributes found in elements are now highlighted in the HTML code section with visual emphasis (yellow background, bold text)
 - ✅ **Validation Explanations**: Detailed explanations in both languages (English/Spanish) explaining why elements passed or failed validation, with context-specific messages for images, links, buttons, inputs, and roles
 - ✅ **Interactive Filters in HTML Report**: "Show Missing" and "Show Has Attributes" filters are now functional in HTML exports, allowing users to filter results dynamically
+- ✅ **Not Validated Status**: When no attributes are selected for validation, elements now show "⚠ NOT VALIDATED" status instead of incorrectly showing "PASSED", with clear multilingual messages explaining why validation was skipped

 ## 📖 How to Use